 The biggest problem with teaching this process is it gives students a lot of freedom, and every poor choice one makes along the way results in a lot of (what feels like) wasted effort.
 That makes students anxious, so the trick is to restrict their freedom, preferably giving them as much choice as possible in that restriction.

 My favorite way of giving a choice of restriction is in a Who Wants to be a Millionaire kind of way, with lifelines.
 For example, say I choose a question, intuit some possible answers, and am leaving the last three steps for the students to solve.
 I'll tell them that I am their lifeline, and that each student may use me to help them directly with at most one of those three steps: I can help them choose examples to test, help them study the examples they chose, or help them turn their results into explanations.
-But I'll only help with one.
-This "lifeline" choice of phrasing is important — saying "I'll help you with one." feels a lot better than "You must do two." while also framing my interaction as assistance rather than doing work for them.
+But I'll only help with one. <!TODO: Students in my classes are always allowed to collaborate with the rule that they may not interact with each other with their current work present; they must recall it from memory and make new notes together.> This "lifeline" choice of phrasing is important — saying "I'll help you with one." feels a lot better than "You must do two." while also framing my interaction as assistance rather than doing work for them.

-Note.
 My "lifeline" help goes beyond my normal aid, which I offer for every student working on any step to encourage them to ask questions.
 For my normal kind of help, I always reserve the right to answer quickly with a cryptic question while moving on to help the next student.
-Then, by presenting failure in trying to interpret my responses, students "earn" more direct answers.
-In contrast, my "lifeline" aid is guaranteed to be straightforward instructions with guidance through the entire process.
+Then, by presenting failure in trying to interpret my responses, students "earn" more direct answers.<!TODO: Move this to another post.
+Add that: Done properly, this encourages students to think around their problems by asking fellow students for help, looking up information in reference material, or leaving their task unfinished to come back to it later.> In contrast, my "lifeline" aid is guaranteed to be straightforward instructions with guidance through the entire process.

 The other important quality about this choice of restriction is to start with much restriction and little choice, and then slowly grant more opportunity for failure as the students' confidence grows.
 The best way to do that is to start with just the last step or two as the available tasks, then expand it more and more, until students are working on all the tasks almost freely.
 These expansions must move upwards in the list because the options presented in one step affect all steps that follow it.
 With each expansion, it is likely that another lifeline will need to be added temporarily; after students are comfortable working with one lifeline again, an expansion may be in order.
 With each change in course content, it is likely that students will need to regain confidence, starting with more lifelines or working fewer steps.